 A global review was also announced and co-convened by the International Council on Mining and Metals (ICMM), the Principles for Responsible Investment (PRI) and the United Nations Environment Programme (UNEP).
 There is currently no consolidated global public register of TFSs whilst it has been estimated that there are approximately 18,000 TFSs worldwide.

-As a member of ICMM, Polyus fully supports the ICMM Position Statement on Tailings Governance and operate in compliance with it alongside the relevant Russian legislative regulations on operation of tailings.
+As a member of ICMM, Polyus fully supports the ICMM Position Statement on Tailings Governance and operates in compliance with it alongside the relevant Russian legislative regulations on operation of tailings.

 As a responsible miner we will continue support the development of regulation and standards that will reduce the global industry’s impact on the natural environment, whilst continually enhancing our own sustainability practices.